alexp616/GPUPolynomials.jl/README.md

 # Polynomial-Multiplication-w-FFT

-Algorithm for multiplying univariate polynomials using FFT.
-CPU Implementation in CPUAlgorithms.jl, GPU Implementation in GPUAlgorithms.jl.
-Some benchmarks on selected polynomial degrees in benchmarks.jl
+To become library for multiplying univariate polynomials mod p using GPU-parallelized NTT